Cutting directed ribbon graphs and recursion for volumes of the combinatorial moduli spaces: Introduction:

 \end{thm}

-This recursion lead to a recursion for the coefficients of the polynomials.
-They are symmetric and then they can be indexed by partitions $\mu=(0^{\mu(0)},1^{\mu(1)},...)$, I can form a generating function $\phi$ given by
+This recursion leads to a recursion for the coefficients of the polynomials.
+These are symmetric, and then can be indexed by partitions $\mu = (0^{\mu(0)},1^{\mu(1)},...)$, we denote them $(c(\mu))_{\mu}$.
+We can form a generating function $\Zo$ given by

-Where $c(\mu)$ are the coefficient's of the polynomials, then rewriting the recursion in term of this serie leads to the following equation which is a cut and join equation. \begin{cor} The series $\phi(s,t)$ satisfy the following equation

-\end{cor} This equation is not surprising because there is a bijection between orientable $4-$valent graph and Dessins d'enfants with a maximal ramification over a point simple ramification over an other and arbitrary ramifications over the third one.
-And then the last result give the cut and join for these Hurwitz numbers.

-\paragraph{Perspectives :} \begin{itemize} \item In a future work I plan to investigate the recursion in a more general context without the restriction on the order of the vertices.
-The recursion in this case but is explicit only for vertices of low order. \item In a future work I will expand the chapter on "dessins d'enfants" which is a special case of a more general result.
-I will give the relation between this recursion and the usual topological recursion in this case. \end{itemize}

-\paragraph{Acknowledgements :} I am very to my Advisor Maxim Kontsevich and Anton Zorich for their help and support in this personal work.
-I am also grateful to Elise Goujard Vincent Delecroix to their interests in my work, their support and the invitations at the IMB of Bordeaux.
-And finally I am grateful to the Renewquantum and all the participants of TR at Salento to inspiring discussions.